sylvaincom/medgan-tips/README.md

 * `02_how-medgan-binary-works.ipynb`: [Understanding how medGAN works on the MIMIC-III dataset of shape (46 520, 1 071) with binary values](https://github.com/sylvaincom/medgan-tips/blob/master/02_how-medgan-binary-works.ipynb).
 In this notebook, I provide code cells and explanations to help better understand and run medGAN (on binary values).
 I also measure the accuracy of the fake generated dataset comparing to the real-life original one.
 * `03_how-medgan-count-works.ipynb`: [Understanding how medGAN works (with count features)](https://github.com/sylvaincom/medgan-tips/blob/master/03_how-medgan-count-works.ipynb).
 In this notebook, I provide code cells and explanations that can help better understand and run medGAN on count features.
 * `04_accuracy-medgan-binary-small.ipynb`: [Using medGAN on the MIMIC-III dataset of shape (1000, 100) with binary values](https://github.com/sylvaincom/medgan-tips/blob/master/04_accuracy-medgan-binary-small.ipynb).
 This is shorter version of `02_how-medgan-binary-works.ipynb`: we only sample from a dataset of shape (1000, 100) instead of (46520, 1071) and check the accuracy.
 * `05_prediction-augmentation.ipynb`: [Using medGAN to boost the prediction score with data augmentation on the MIMIC-III dataset of shape (1000, 100) with binary values](https://github.com/sylvaincom/medgan-tips/blob/master/05_prediction-augmentation.ipynb).
 In this notebook, I use `medGAN` to perform data augmentation, thus to boost prediction performance.
-Spoiler: it works.
+Spoiler: it works (under some conditions).